-This section is just to highlight the most important dates on which an assignment is due.
+This section is just to highlight the final due dates for each assignment.
 Late assignments will receive an automatic 2% reduction for each day the assignment is turned in after the due date.

-- February 1: Homework 1
+January 30: Homework 1

-- February 22: Homework 2
+February 20: Homework 2

-- March 18: Homework 3
+March 20: Homework 3

-- April 8: Homework 4
+April 10: Homework 4

-- April 25: Homework 5
+April 24: Homework 5

-- May 2: Final Project
+April 24: Final Project